aspose-cells/Aspose.Cells-Doc-md/english/net/developer-guide/worksheets/page-setup-features/setting-headers-and-footers/getting-headers-and-footers/_index.md

 With [**Worksheet.GetHeader**](https://reference.aspose.com/cells/net/aspose.cells/worksheet/GetHeader/) and [**Worksheet.GetFooter**](https://reference.aspose.com/cells/net/aspose.cells/worksheet/GetFooter/) methods, .Net developer can simply get headers or footers from the file.

 1. Construct Workbook to open the file.
-2. Gets the worksheet which contains headers or footer.
+2. Gets the worksheet where you want to get headers or footer.
 3. Gets header or footer with specific section id.

 {{< gist "aspose-cells-gists" "59a1901d62ea9ceb08456a818431a898" "Gets-Header-Footer.cs" >}}